ElectroArtifex/ConvertJavaTextureToBedrock/README.md

 yarn add @ozelot379/convert-minecraft-java-texture-to-bedrock
 ```

-Import it in your code, if you use webpack
+Import it in your code
 ```javascript
 import ConvertJavaTextureToBedrock, {ConsoleLog, Input, LocalFileInputEntry, LocalFileOutput} from "@ozelot379/convert-minecraft-java-texture-to-bedrock";
 ```